How do you go straight ahead on a narrow mountain path that has 93 curves?

 Besides moving her painting in a new direction, she’s also taken an advantage of an opportunity to learn about lithography and has been working with technician Jill Graham on two prints.
 “I just wanted to challenge myself to work with a new process.”

 She’s impressed with NSCAD, adding that she appreciates the tight-knit community here, the student-faculty relationships, the studio spaces students have in which to work, and their self-motivation and hard-working ethic.

 “I felt welcome from day one,” says Erin, from Gananoque, ON.
 “I felt like I came home and I had never been here before.”

 Erin Loree Speaks about How the Pope Residency Helped Her Art:

-“The William and Isabel Pope Painting Residency has been one of the most exciting experiences that I’ve had as a painter.
+“The Bill and Isabel Pope Artist’s Residency in Painting has been one of the most exciting experiences that I’ve had as a painter.
 Not only was I given a gorgeous and spacious studio to work in for two months, but the Pope Foundation offers an incredible $8,000 honorarium in addition to covering most travel expenses.
 For the duration of the residency I was surrounded by incredibly creative students and faculty members, with whom I quickly developed close friendships.
 I participated in discussions as a guest critic, had the opportunity to speak about my own practice on a number of occasions and quickly became a part of the community at the University.
 I felt completely at home there.
 I am eternally grateful for the generosity of the Pope Foundation and the faculty members for giving painters like me this opportunity that we wouldn’t otherwise have.
 The chance to enter into such a prominent and unique arts community is invaluable and truly does expand one’s practice.
 I would recommend this experience to any painter who desires a chunk of time in the studio as well as the intellectual stimulation, support and feedback from the University’s professors – a group of exceptionally talented artists.”